Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Where to Stay in Puerto Viejo

 Puerto Viejo has a lively atmosphere throughout the day and night.
 If you don’t mind a bit of noise and music, stay in the center of town, close to all the amenities.
-If you want more of a tranquil experience, choose accommodation along the coast between Playa Cocles or Manzanillo.
+If you want more of a tranquil experience, choose accommodation along the coast between Playa Cocles or Manzanillo (our favorite beaches!).

 Day 3 – 5: Puerto Viejo

-Puerto Viejo is the gem of the Caribbean coast and a favorite among those travelers looking for laidback vibes.
+Puerto Viejo is the gem of the Caribbean coast; we loved the laid-back vibes.
 The locals are extremely friendly, there’s a beautiful Rastafarian community, and everyday life feels like a vacation.

 Costa Rica 3 week itinerary road trip